buy the book ribbon

 As realistic as real POP3, with better APIs for testing

-Slow, possibly expensive.
-Plus I don’t want to endorse any particular commercial provider ;-)
+Slow, possibly expensive (and I don’t want to endorse any particular commercial provider)

 File-based fake email backend